PinewoodPip/epip/docs/index.md

 - Cathe & JoienReid: Russian
 - Ferocidade: Brazilian Portuguese
 - Ainsky: Simplified Chinese
+- Drayander: French
 </details>

 ## Features
 Below is a non-exhaustive list of features; I suggest browsing the latest [patchnotes](patchnotes.md) to get up to speed with latest additions.
-Exploring the in-game settings menu is another good way of getting familiar with the mod's features.
+Exploring the in-game [Settings Menu](Features/SettingsMenu.md) is another good way of getting familiar with the mod's features.

+!!! info "Settings Info"
+    Many features are disabled by default and must be explicitly enabled from the [Settings Menu](Features/SettingsMenu.md).

+    This is to make the mod less overwhelming, as well as to respect that not all of its features will appeal to every player.

-Major features have dedicated pages for them, accessible from the sidebar, or from the following index:
+Major features have dedicated pages for them accessible from the sidebar.
+This front page is a summary of them and other minor ones.

 - **[UI Improvements](Features/UI.md)**: list of improvements to the vanilla UIs as well as some custom UIs.
 - **[Vanity](Features/Vanity.md)**: exhaustive cosmetic equipment transmog, featuring a menu to browse item models, dyeing, persistent outfits, and much more.